abajwa-hw/security-workshops/Security-workshop-HDP 2_2-openLDAP.md

 Setup Ranger and authorization policies and review audit reports from a Rangers Policy Manager on HDP 2.2 using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-ranger-22.md)

 #### Part 3: Perimeter Security
-Enable Knox to work with kerberos enabled cluster to enable perimeter security on HDP 2.2 using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-knox-21.md)
+Enable Knox to work with kerberos enabled cluster to enable perimeter security on HDP 2.2 using steps here. **TODO** create steps for 2.2 Knox setup

 #### Other resources
 For resources on topics such as the below, refer to [here](https://github.com/abajwa-hw/security-workshops/blob/master/Other-resources.md)